 You will depart Arusha around 8am for the Machame Gate, which is about 1.5 hours drive.
-Upon completion of entry formalities, you will begin walking through the mist for about an hour on a 4x4 track into the rain forest.
+Upon completion of entry formalities, you will begin walking through the mist for about an hour on a 4x4 track into the rainforest.
 The track ends, but the trail continues up through the forest.
-You will likely hear birds in the canopy above, and may even see black & white colobus monkeys and other species as they parade through the forest.
+You will likely hear birds in the canopy above, and may even see Black and White Colobus Monkeys and other species as they parade through the forest.
 The trek is quite long (18km), though not very steep, and will take approx 7 hours to reach your first camp.
 Machame Camp is just above the forest zone and when it is clear, there are views of Shira Ridge and the summit itself ahead.

 Hiking time: 6 hours

 The distance is shorter today, but the path is harder and rocky.
 Rise early and after breakfast, climb for approximately one hour to the top of the forest.
 Continue for a few more hours at a gentler gradient through the scrub zone.
 After a short lunch and rest, continue up a rocky ridge onto the Shira Plateau.
 The clouds should clear for a beautiful view of the top of Uhuru Peak, the summit.
 You are now due west of Kibo and after a short hike you will reach Shira Camp (3840m).
 The night at this exposed camp will even be colder than the previous night, with temperatures dropping to below freezing.